mabel-kang/DevSecOps/README.md

 stage('Check Git Secrets') {
    steps {
        sh 'rm trufflehog || true'
-       sh 'docker run -t gesellix/trufflehog --json {your-git-repo-web-url} > trufflehog' sh 'cat trufflehog'
+       sh 'docker run -t gesellix/trufflehog --json https://github.com/mabel-kang/ip.git > trufflehog'
+       sh 'cat trufflehog'
    }
 }
 ```

 `rm trufflehog || true`: removes any file named **trufflehog** if it exists.
-`docker run -t gesellix/trufflehog --json {your-git-repo-web-url} > trufflehog`: runs the trufflehog program in the docker container to check for git secrets in in the repository specified.
+`docker run -t gesellix/trufflehog --json https://github.com/mabel-kang/ip.git > trufflehog`: runs the trufflehog program in the docker container to check for git secrets in the repository specified.
 Output will be stored in a file named **trufflehog**.
 `cat trufflehog`: the result of running the program will be shown in **Console Output**.

 To access **Console Output**: